 - 1/4 teaspoon fresh ground pepper

-- Melt 2 tablespoons of the butter in a frying pan over medium heat and saute the garlic for 1-2 minutes until softened.
+- Melt 2 tablespoons of the butter in a frying pan over medium heat and saute the garlic until softened.
 Add the shrimp and red pepper and stir for another 2-3 minutes.
-Remove to a bowl and set aside.
+Scoop everything into a bowl and set aside.

-- Add the remaining tablespoon of butter and the olive oil over medium high heat.
-Add the shallots and saute for two minutes.
+- Add the remaining tablespoon of butter and the olive oil to the skillet.
+Add the shallots and saute for two minutes over medium high heat.
 Add the artichoke hearts and stir for 2 minutes more.

-- Add cream, salt, pepper and tarragon and turn the heat up high enough to bring to a boil.
+- Add cream, salt, pepper and tarragon and bring to a boil.
 Reduce heat and simmer for 5 minutes.

 - Pour the seafood mixture into a broiler-safe baking dish that will hold it in one layer.
 Spread the artichoke “crust” mixture over the top.
-Sprinkle with parmesan cheese.
+Sprinkle with parmesan cheese and bread crumbs.

-- Pre-heat the broiler and broil the pot pie until the cheese is melted, about 3-5 minutes, watching carefully to make sure it doesn’t burn.
+- Pre-heat the broiler and broil the pot pie until the cheese is melted, about 3-5 minutes, watching carefully to make sure it doesn’t get too brown.
 Serve at once.